Adaptation Approaches for Nearest Neighbor Language Models: Experiments

 For all of our experiments, we utilize the off-the-shelf $\GPT$ \cite{radford2019language} model from Huggingface Transformers \cite{Wolf2019HuggingFacesTS}, as the pretrained LM.
 This model contains 117 million parameters with a vocabulary size of 50,257 word units, and directly matches the decoder-only configuration used in \citet{khandelwal2019generalization}.
 For the adaptation setting, Adapter modules are added to each layer of the pretrained GPT-2 resulting in 0.7\% extra parameters during finetuning.
 Training the Rescorer also amounts to learning an incremental 320K parameters, or roughly 0.3\% additional parameters relative to that of GPT-2.
 The Rescorer and Adapters are trained (separately) using AdamW optimizer with learning rates of 0.001 and 0.0001, respectively and a weight decay of 0.01.
 For sampling positive and negative examples during Rescorer training, we utilize a liberally sized neighborhood of size k=1000.
 Logging is performed every 200 iterations and early stopping is performed if there is no validation performance improvement for up to three logging steps.

-The pretraining datastore is constructed from running GPT-2 on 1 billion tokens sampled from Wikipedia\footnote[8]{\cite{wikipedia}--\url{https://huggingface.co/datasets/wikipedia}} and any adaptation datastores are constructed from up to 100 million tokens taken from the respective training splits.
+The pretraining datastore is constructed from running GPT-2 on 1 billion tokens sampled from Wikipedia\footnote[8]{\cite{wikipedia}--\url{https://huggingface.co/datasets/wikipedia}} (i.e. $\mathcal{K}_w$) and any adaptation datastores are constructed from up to 100 million tokens taken from the training split of adaptation domains (i.e. $\mathcal{K}_a$).
 We select seven datasets across multiple domains to evaluate the performance of our adaptation strategies: XSum \cite{xsum} and XL-Sum \cite{xlsum} covering the news domain; SciQ \cite{sciq} and arXiv \cite{arxiv} for the science domain; BookSum \cite{booksum} for the literature domain, SAMSum \cite{samsum} for the conversational domain, and GovReport \cite{govreport} for the government domain.
 For any summary-related datasets, we only utilize the original document text for our purposes and exclude summary ground-truth text. \Cref{tab:dstore_size} provides a breakdown of the resulting adaptation datastore sizes.

 For nearest neighbor retrieval, we use FAISS - a library designed for fast similarity search in high dimensional space \cite{faiss}.
-Similar to \citet{khandelwal2019generalization}, we observe inner-product based FAISS search obtains better results than L2-based search, so we adopt this setting for our work as well.
-For all experiments, we perform hyperparameter search over $k$ where $k{\in}\{1,2,4,\ldots,512,1000\}$ and the $\kNN$ interpolation parameter $\lambda{\in}\{0.01, 0.02, 0.04, \ldots, 0.98\}$.
+Similar to \citet{khandelwal2019generalization}, we observe that L2-based FAISS search obtains better results than the inner-product, so we adopt this setting for our work as well.
+For all experiments, we perform hyperparameter search over k where k${\in}\{1,2,4,\ldots,512,1000\}$ and the $\kNN$ interpolation parameter $\lambda{\in}\{0.01, 0.02, 0.04, \ldots, 0.98\}$.